 A review of the DVD box set for Doctor Who Magazine, from 2008.
 (The David Tennant/Catherine Tate season had just been broadcast, if that helps you see what I’m trying to do with the opening paragraphs!)

-As a recipe for success, the list of ingredients is sound enough.
+As a recipe for success, the ingredients are tasty enough.
 There are certainly some big ideas in the mix… Earth is torn from orbit and dragged across space.
 Brain surgery turns aliens into slaves.
 A mystery story, inspired by the work of Agatha Christie, has our heroes hunting a killer.
 We meet an alternative version of the Doctor, lifted from a point between two incarnations.

 The second segment of evidence takes the Doctor to Thoros Beta, home of the Mentors – represented here by the Doctor’s old foe Sil and his boss, Kiv, who bicker like estranged lovers and insist on being carried around by muscle-bound black men, like Madonna arriving on stage at Wembley.
 They’re queer fish and no mistake.